|Style||Partially Escorted & Guided

 Phuket is also the sailing and yachting center of Thailand and adjacent countries, with several races and regattas happening throughout the year.
 And in the unlikely event that you can pull yourself away from the beach, you'll find opportunities to ride horses or elephants, hike, mountain bike, and even golf.
 Afterwards, unwind at one of the many spas or one of the excellent acrobatic, theatrical or cultural shows.

 Day 14: Phuket, Bangkok, USA.
-Enjoy a final day at leisure.
-Later today, transfer to the airport for the short flight to Bangkok.
-Continue to the USA via Taipei, arriving in Los Angeles later today.
+Today, transfer to the airport for the short flight to Bangkok.
+Continue to the USA via Taipei.
 Breakfast provided.